 5. Upload Frequency

 A YouTube channel that regularly uploads videos benefits greatly from this factor.
 The upload frequency indicates how often videos are uploaded to a channel.
-The more active the channel is and the more videos are uploaded, the better for YouTube video SEO.
+The more active the channel is and the more videos are uploaded, the better for YouTube SEO.
 In combination with the given authority (see point 2), this results in a very good basis for a high YouTube ranking.

 6. Session Duration